1. Home

 Third-party, fire and theft

-Third-party, fire and theft offers the same benefits as third-party.
-It also covers repair or replacement costs if your motorbike is stolen or damaged by fire.
+Third-party, fire and theft offers the same benefits as third-party, but it also covers repair or replacement costs.

 Shield icon comprehensive